top of page

 Panto is fun, light-hearted, colourful and always with a happy ending, something we all need in our lives, especially in the dark gloomy days of winter, the traditional season of Pantomime

-So I think its fair to say my panto days are not over yet and I’ve finally found a role that I'll never grow out of... at least not for a long time!
+So all in all, I think its fair to say my panto days are not over yet and I’ve finally found a role that I'll never grow out of... at least not for a long time!

 bottom of page